 - Don’t give access to the Amazon master credentials to every employee in the organization.
 Rather, create users using the AWS IAM (Identity and Access Management) service

 - IAM Service allows you to assign the privileges using User Policies.
 Use the Policy Generator or Custom Policy to assign the privileges rather than using the predefined Policy Templates.
 Assign the least privileges to users and slowly grant the additional privileges as on when needed.

-- Use Amazon AWS IAM Policy Simulator to simulate and test the user privileges.
+- Use AWS IAM Policy Simulator to simulate and test the user privileges.
 This will help you to find whether issued policies are working properly or not.